 - They can mail a copy of the papers via certified mail to the subject’s home or place of work’

-Even though it is hard to avoid the strategies listed in plan B, if the defendant still manages to evade being served papers, plan C entails the process server will get a grant by a judge to serve the defendant through publications.
+Even though it is hard to avoid the strategies listed in plan B, if the defendant still manages to evade being served papers, plan C entails the process server in Stillwater will get a grant by a judge to serve the defendant through publications.
 This is highly effective as ads of the subject being sued and called into court can alert them far quicker than any other method.